 The importance of the bond issue is to help protect the investment in the District’s current facilities; make security upgrades at buildings across the District; replace and maintain mechanical systems; and replace Indian Hill Middle School.

 The District did an excellent job managing the last bond issue – structuring the refinancing of bonds to achieve taxpayer savings of $8.5 million.
 That savings comes in the form of reduced millage paid towards the bonds.
 In 2019, a significant share of what residents pay on this bond expired – reducing the bond debt by 1.74 mills.
 That means an annual reduction of $304 on a $500,000 home, and an annual saving of $609 on a $1 million home.
 Additionally, residents will see another reduction of 1.4 mills in 2027.

 The last operating levy was more than 25 years ago.
 The District continues to operate from levies passed in the 1980s and earlier with a near-zero inflationary increase.

 If the levy passes, then the District can meet the operational and capital needs.
-If the levy fails in November, then the District would need to defer routine repairs and fixes needed in building by an estimated $618,000 in the 2020-2021 school year.
-This decision would be made to protect the District operating fund in order to maintain programming as much as possible.
-It is important to note, however, that deferred maintenance will not be enough to balance the budget.
-In addition to deferred maintenance, the District would need to enact an estimated $1.5 million in districtwide cuts and reductions effective with the 2021-2022 school year.
+If the levy fails in November, deferred maintenance will not be enough to balance the budget.
+The District would need to enact an estimated $1.5 million in districtwide cuts and reductions.